Global stability of vacuum for the relativistic Vlasov-Maxwell-Boltzmann system: Introduction

 \subsection{Structure of the paper}

 In \Cref{sec2}, we introduce preliminary estimates and the algebraic properties of the commutator vector fields.
 In \Cref{sec4}, we define bootstrap assumptions and improve the estimate of distribution function $f$.
-In \Cref{sec5}, we improve the estimate of electromagnetic field functions $E,B$ from Glassey-Strauss representation formula for the relativistic Vlasov-Maxwell system. \Cref{sec3} establishes all the estimates for the relativistic Boltzmann operator and proves the associated chain rule, for readers only interested in the relativistic Boltzmann part, we refer to Section \ref{sec3}. \\
+In \Cref{sec5}, we improve the estimate of electromagnetic field functions $E,B$ from Glassey-Strauss representation formula for the relativistic Vlasov-Maxwell system. \Cref{sec3} establishes all the estimates for the relativistic Boltzmann operator and proves the associated chain rule, for readers only interested in the relativistic Boltzmann part, we refer to Section \ref{sec3}.
+For the proofs of the esimates about the weight function and some other technical lemmas, we refer to \Cref{appendix}. \\

 {\bf Acknowledgement} The authors would thank Prof. Xuecheng Wang for introducing this problem and Prof. Renjun Duan for fruitful talks on the relativistic Boltzmann operator.
 CC would thank to The Chinese University of Hong Kong and The Hong Kong Polytechnic University for the support.
 XL is supported by PRIN 2022 ”Turbulent effects vs Stability in Equations from Oceanography” (TESEO), project number: 2022HSSYPN.